cozy/cozy-stack/docs/registry.md

 - `name`: the application name
 - `description`: description from the package.json
 - `version`: the version string
+- `created_at`: date of the release creation
 - `channel`: the channel of the version (stable or dev)
 - `url`: url of the tarball containing the application at specified version
 - `size`: the size of the application package (uncompressed) in bytes
 - `sha256`: the sha256 checksum of the application content
 - `permissions`: the permissions map contained in the manifest
+- `locales`: the availables locales and the associated translated description

 The version string should be of the exact following form: